 Real failures.
 The training course is nicely wrapped up by using all the information learnt in the previous chapters to analyse a series of real failures.

 AECS is catering for all levels of diagnosticians, with Training, Equipment and Tech support.
 Our technical help desk is our way to keep our feet on the ground and the best way to find out what problems are out there.
 It helps us improve and create training seminars like the CAN 1 training.
 You won’t be bombarded with hours of boring theory, nor are we doing speed training (…).
 Our training is practical and most of all FUN.

 Hope to see you in one of our seminars this year!

 Please note: the seminar is SCOPE based.
 Signals referred to are scope signals.

 The diagnostician can bring his (hers) own scope, or our dual channel scopes (ATS) can be used.

 Particularly with CAN-bus diagnostics a fast recording scope is needed (10 MS/sec or more).

 Pre requisite: From experience we strongly advise that the diagnostician has completed the AED 'Automotive Electronic Diagnostics' two day training seminar, regardless of achieved level through other training systems or experience!

-After Dean from Fulton Hogan Ltd - Dunedin attended the CAN training seminar in Dunedin (22-Jun-16).
-Dean wrote as comment in the evaluation form that as most value to him was: "understanding how CAN bus works etc."
+After Brian from North Harbour Auto Air & Electrical Ltd attended the CAN training seminar in Auckland (4-Mar-16).
+Brian wrote as comment in the evaluation form that as most value to him was: "Fault finding test."